bloomberg/chromium.bb/chrome/test/chromedriver/README.txt

 more detailed instructions see the wiki:
     https://code.google.com/p/chromedriver/wiki/ChromeDriver2forAndroid

+NOTE: on 64-bit OSX machines (most modern ones, including laptops) it is necessary to set the environment variable VERSIONER_PYTHON_PREFER_32_BIT=yes, because the 'chromedriver2.so' library is 32-bit, while on 64-bit OSX machines (most modern ones including laptops), python starts as a 64-bit binary by default and would not be able to load the library.

 =====Architecture=====
 ChromeDriver is shipped separately from Chrome.
 It controls Chrome out of process through DevTools (WebKit Inspector).
 ChromeDriver is a shared library